I'm the lonely diplomat

 I want to let my light shine brightly, uncovered and uncluttered by needless stuff.
 I’m embracing minimalism.
-It not only has practical lifestyle advantages for a diplomat who moves houses every three years, it’s forcing me to critically assess my place in the modern consumer society.
+It not only has practical lifestyle advantages for a diplomat who moved houses every three years, it forces me to critically assess my place in the modern consumer society.
 The idea of using only what’s needed and embracing simplicity appeals to me deeply.
 It’s awakened an environmental consciousness that I eagerly explore.
 I don't live in a cave on a remote hillside; rather live well within my means, aware that my actions and decisions have consequences and leaving more time and energy for what’s important: me, my family and friends and making a positive contribution to the world.

 we all need support as we reconnect

 to ourselves and the world around us -

 It's an honour to serve, support, challenge and inspire you through my blog, my podcast and services.